My Life with the Walter Boys

-My Life with the Walter Boys is an American teen drama television series that premiered on Netflix on December 7, 2023.
-The coming-of-age drama is an adaptation of Ali Novak's 2014 novel of the same name, which was first published on Wattpad.
-The series follows recently orphaned Jackie Howard, a teenage girl from Manhattan who relocates to rural Colorado after she is taken in by the Walters, a family of seven sons and one daughter.
-The series was developed by Melanie Halsall.
-It stars Nikki Rodriguez, Noah LaLonde, Ashby Gentry and Alisha Newton.
-In December 2023, the series was renewed for a second season which was released on August 28, 2025.
-Ahead of the second season premiere, the series was renewed for a third season which is slated to premiere in 2026.
+My Life with the Walter Boys is an American teen drama television series developed by Melanie Halsall which premiered on Netflix on December 7, 2023.
+It is an adaptation of Ali Novak's 2014 novel of the same name, which was first published on Wattpad, and stars Nikki Rodriguez, Noah LaLonde, and Ashby Gentry.

+The series follows recently orphaned Jackie Howard, who relocates from Manhattan to rural Colorado after being taken in by her late mother's best friend's family, the Walters.

+In May 2026, ahead of the third season premiere, the series was renewed for a fourth season which is set to premiere in 2027.